socomsystems/documentation/admin_manual/configuration_user/instruction_set_for_apps.rst

 Getlist of apps
 ---------------

-Returns a list of apps installed on the Nextcloud server.
+Returns a list of apps installed on the cyfrSpaces server.
 Authentication is done by sending a Basic HTTP Authorization header.